-The benefits to the Participants are recognized in the consolidated statement of comprehensive income as personnel expenses during the period in which they arise.
+The benefits to the Participants are recognized in the consolidated statement of comprehensive income as personnel expense during the period in which they arise.

-As of June 30, 2019, based on 2018 performance metrics and evaluation of the potential award value under the Plan, the annual pro-rata portion of the Option accumulated for this benefit was US\$158,116.
-(December 31, 2018: US\$158,116).
+As of March 31, 2019, based on 2018 performance metrics and evaluation of the potential award value under the Plan, the annual pro-rata portion of the Option generated for this benefit was US\$158,116.